 Temperature is the core issue for Cold PFP men, who generally feel colder and are more likely to “feel the cold” than most other people.
 They’ll also feel tired if a lower metabolic rate than average is causing their lack of heat.
 This changes the male sex hormones, libido and sperm health.
 Occasionally Cold PFP men generally feel warm and energetic but have pain issues in the groin that are eased by warmth.

-Being mammals, we’re all relatively warm, but some of us are warmer than others and differences in warmth can be specific to parts of the body or general.
+Cold PFPs are the opposite of Hot PFPs, whose fertility metabolism is set at the top end of the scale, and as mammals, we’re all relatively warm, but some of us are warmer than others.
+Cold PFPs are sometimes cold in specific parts of the body, or it can be a more general condition.
 Temperatures often vary around the body, especially across the lower back, and it’s worth feeling for temperature differences in your lower abdomen, middle and chest.
-Our temperature varies depending on:
+The human body is designed to function within a narrow temperature range, but body temperatures vary depending on:

-It’s easiest to explain these differences using the terms “Full” and “Empty”:
+It’s easiest to explain the different temperature issues using the terms “Full” and “Empty”:

 Full Cold is relatively simple to explain, as something from the outside is chilling the body, and frostbite is the obvious example, but infections by cold viruses are another option.
 They make the body chilly and create stiffness, aching, and clear mucus, while other viruses (‘flu or meningitis) are more inflammatory and produce heat symptoms of fever and yellow or green mucus.

 Full Cold is less of an issue nowadays due to lifestyle changes like central heating.
 Sitting on cold surfaces for too long can encourage cold to “penetrate” into the lower abdomen and contract the tissues in the base of the penis and testes.
 Many of us have experienced severe cold with frozen shoulders, hands or feet and know how it alters bodily function and can cause pain.